wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		- -
 	- 5 Testing with Docker
 		- -
-		- Benefits of volumes in Docker: #card
+		- Benefits of volumes in Docker: #car
 			- We want to work on and test it simultaneously.
 			  It changes frequently, and we don’t want to rebuild the image during our development process.
 			  We want to share the code between multiple containers.